 For getting around there is a fantastic hop on-hop off double decker open top bus which circles the city all day long.
 With 26 designated stops from the centre of Cape Town right down to Boulders Beach where you can visit the colony of over 3000 delightful African penguins, this is a fantastic way to enjoy the city.

-There are some stunning hotels in Cape Town but we think you will love the beautiful boutique hotel Cape Cadogan for your three nights here.
+There are some stunning hotels in Cape Town but we think you will love the beautiful boutique hotel Cape Cadogan for your four nights here.

 Kruger National Park